 This community school follows the normal government curriculum and teachers are seconded from the Ministry of Education.
 The children in grade 7 and 9 sit for examinations prepared by the Examination Council of Zambia.
 Children who qualify for High Schools are supported by bursaries from the government, Chibombo district and by DAPP and others well-wishers.

-The project takes a unique approach in imparting knowledge to the learners in the sense that children themselves take a centre-stage in the learning process.
+The project takes a unique approach in imparting knowledge to the learners in the sense that children themselves take a center-stage in the learning process.
 Through a participatory method, children use their brain, hands, imaginations, and literacy all their body parts are coordinated to help the children to grasp and apply what they are taught.

 Even though children from the communities come for basic education at the school, others who are ardent enough find themselves combining that with skills training which is meant for former street youth.
 The children also take part in running the “Town” and in production.
+More than 2000 former street children, OVCs from major towns in Zambia and the surrounding communities have benefited from Children's Town programmes.